 What skills do you think you need to develop?

 - Basic graphic design skills in layout etc. My approach is still pretty clunky.

-What would you like to do that you’ve not done yet?
+What would I like to do that I’ve not done yet?